CoLRev-Environment/colrev/docs/source/index.rst

 .. code-block:: bash

-      # Initialize the project
+      # Initialize the project (remove the "--example" flag to create an empty project)
-      colrev init
+      colrev init --example

+      # Run new search or store search results in the ./search directory
       colrev search --add "FROM crossref WHERE digital"
-      # Or store search results in the search directory

       # Load the search results
       colrev load